The soldiers pierced his side, his blood drained out and all hope was lost.

 You weep.
 You mourn.

 Friday has happened.
-And Sunday is coming.
+And Sunday may be coming.
 But if we skip over the pain, confusion and despair of Saturday we devalue them both.